Sojasmine/swedevco/Testing.md

   ![read](static/screenshots/create1.jpeg)

-  > Expected result: User can read and see the job advertisement.
+  > Result: User can read and see the job advertisement.
 Pass